Mlee8812/my_diceapp/README.md

-# my_app
+# my_diceapp

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application that rolls the dice.
+Flutter project that rolls the dice by pressing it